 I had three weeks off work and wanted to spend time with the family overseas this Christmas.
 We booked our tickets and everyone was super excited.
 It was my first break from work since the beginning of the year so I was really looking forward to a change of environment and routine but it turned out different from what I expected.

-One of my daughters had asked if our nanny, Esther was coming and I told her that Esther didn’t have a passport and she would be travelling to her village.
+One of my daughters had asked if our nanny, Esther was coming and I told her that Esther didn’t have a passport and she would be traveling to her village.
 While on the plane, my daughter got into one of her sad moods.
 She got me concerned when she didn’t snap out of it for the entire 14-hr flight, she would eat, sleep and wake up with this mood.

 When I saw these, I had teary eyes.
 I felt awful.
 Esther was more of a mum to my daughters than I was.
 I took my daughter to the hotel lounge and we talked.
 My ears were full that day and I was taking mental notes.
 I didn’t realize how much I had grown apart with my kids, I was no longer in touch with them even though we lived under the same roof.
 I had become so busy with work that Esther would supervise their homework, play and swim with them and even read them a bedtime story.